 I was sitting with some friends of mine, as usual having a cup of morning coffee.
 Most of us are married, with jobs, and all of us have children.

-Every morning, before we start the day, each one of us with her own day schedule, which has already begun two hours ago anyway, with waking the children, which is a small struggle on itself, since no child goes quickly to sleep, nor ever wakes up immediately.
+Every morning, before we start the day, each one of us with her own daily schedule, which has already begun two hours ago anyway, with waking the children, which is a small struggle on itself, since no child goes quickly to sleep, nor ever wakes up immediately.

 We all agreed that having a sick husband is worse than a sick child.
 It’s not his best hour, somehow he manages to conceal completely his manly hood, the image of your strong man of the house, your lion.
 He becomes a weak mother’s child who expresses his misery out loud.
-A man who with every movement has to declare his sickness, it’s almost as if he is play acting, and the sickness is only in his mind.
+A man who with every movement has to declare his sickness, it’s almost as if he is play-acting, and the sickness is only in his mind.

 We all agreed that it gives us nothing but resentment towards them.
 We feel like it’s difficult for us to identify with their pain, their own children are behaving more appropriately when sick and what’s the deal with the special menu requests?
 Shouldn’t the appetite simply disappear once the body is so weak?
 And how do they answer the phone?
 As if they have just been beaten to death, it’s just pathetic.
 Where is their dignity?

-How about proving just how much of a man you really are, when times are not optimal, when the road is rocky.
+How about proving just how much of a man you really are, when times are not optimal when the road is rocky.
 While us, the mothers, won’t allow our selves to feel sick, we can actually go on for some time totally ignoring our health, just to keep the life routine going.

 Also, when really sick, we women aren’t completely useless, we still combine sickness with chores, laundry or something.
-Come to think about it, it might be jealousy talking, because women won’t allow themselves take a break, even when it’s legitimate.
-But still I wouldn’t have it any other way, so I guess we are doomed only to complain about them, and nothing can be done to change this natural difference between men and women, it’s always been like that, and will stay the same, also after we are gone.
+Come to think about it, it might be jealousy talking because women won’t allow themselves to take a break, even when it’s legitimate.
+But still, I wouldn’t have it any other way, so I guess we are doomed only to complain about them, and nothing can be done to change this natural difference between men and women, it’s always been like that, and will stay the same, also after we are gone.